Bastrop State Park: Features and amenities

-The Piney Hill Camping Area offers full hookups for recreational vehicles.
+The Copperas Creek Camping Area and its majestic loblolly pines.

 Since its creation, Bastrop State Park has been a popular outdoors getaway destination for Texas residents, students from The University of Texas at Austin, and residents of the Greater Austin area.
 Bastrop State Park lies east of downtown Bastrop on 100 Park Road 1A and is about 30 mi east of Austin, the state capital.
 One of the major routes of El Camino Real de los Tejas National Historic Trail flows through the state park.
 Bastrop State Park is west of Buescher State Park, and the two are connected by Park Road 1; the road extends about 13 mi and is suitable for cycling.
 The park has expanded in size over the years and currently has about 6600 acre; its sister Buescher State Park has an additional 1017 acre.

 The park allows for overnight stay at a campsite or a historic cabin.
 The campsites range from walk-in tent sites to fully hookup RV sites; their amenities include picnic tables, outdoor grills, fire rings, water hookups, tent pads, and/or amp electric hookups.
 There are at least fifteen historic cabins with multiple floor plans.
 Their amenities include central A/C and heating, private restrooms equipped with toilets and showers, indoor fireplaces, and electronics such as microwaves, stoves, refrigerators, in addition to other outdoor amenities available in campsites.

 Bastrop State Park has a swimming pool that is open seasonally.
 Guests can use the lap swim or open swim pools, and both of them are available for reservation in specific slots throughout the morning and afternoons.
 The daily fees vary depending on the age and/or membership access.
 The pool is equipped with a diver tower, diving boards, and wading pools on both ends.
 There is a bathhouse at one of the ends of the pool and lockers for pool guests.
 The pool's construction started in December 1935 and was estimated to cost US$35,000 (about $728,214 in 2022).
 It was constructed along with a water filtering plant that cleaned the pool's water every eight to ten hours.
 During the 1940s, the pool was one of the few, oval-shaped pools in Texas.